US Army Corps of Engineers logo - white castle on red background Table Rock Lake

 Is there a power generation schedule available?

-How can I make a reservation for a campsite or picnic shelter at a US Army Corps of Engineers Recreation Area on Table Rock Lake?
+How can I make a reservation for a campsite or picnic shelter?

-Do I have to pay a fee for day use activities at US Army Corps of Engineers’ Recreation Areas?
+Do I have to pay a fee for day use activities?

-Visits are FREE for America the Beautiful federal parks pass holders including the Senior/Golden Age and Access/Golden Eagle.
+FREE Visits: Visits are FREE for America the Beautiful federal parks pass holders including the Senior/Golden Age and Access/Golden Eagle passes.

 Corps Annual Day Use (all ages): $40.00